The Latest: Pfizer gives vaccine data from kids 5-11 to FDA

 The announcement by Planning Minister Asad Umar came Tuesday amid a steady decline in COVID-19 deaths across the country.

 Umar said in a tweet that the government would soon launch a campaign soon to vaccinate children at schools.
-He did not give a precise date.
+He didn't give a precise date.

 Pakistan is currently offering free vaccine shots to teenagers and adults.